JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

     - How are $A,B$ and $A \cap B$ related?
     - How are $A,B$ and $AB$ related?
     - etc.
-    - Because we can't illustrate other relations apart from inclusion, we end up with a lot of disjoint parts in our lattice (e.g., we need to illustrate $A$, $B$, $A \cap B$ and $AB$ as seperate points in the lattice for the _Diamond Isomorphism Theorem_).
-This not only obscures how these are related, we might end up with so many parts to keep track of like in the _Butterfly Lemma_.
+    - Because we can't illustrate other relations apart from inclusion, we end up with a lot of disjoint parts in our lattice (e.g., we need to illustrate $A$, $B$, $A \cap B$ and $AB$ as seperate points in the lattice for the Diamond Isomorphism Theorem).
+This not only obscures how these are related, we might end up with so many parts to keep track of like in the Butterfly Lemma.
 2. Unable to visualise normality of subgroups, and hence the validity of taking quotients.
     - Like sure we can annotate each line in the lattice to indicate normality, but what if $A \le B \le C$ and we want to illustrate that $A \trianglelefteq C$? (e.g., say $A$ is characteristic in $B$.)